nomads-community/warehouse/README.md

 - Recording of experimental details
 - Storage of sequence data

-There are six processes in `warehouse`:
+There are six processes in `warehouse`, plus a backup function (not shown below):
 ```mermaid
 flowchart LR
     subgraph OS1["**Shared drive**"]